hiyenwong/airflow-notion-provider/examples/README.md

 3. Creates a new page with title, status, dates, description
 4. Updates the created page's status to "In Progress"
 5. Reads all content blocks from the page
+6. **Adds a comment using Notion Comments API** (appears in comment sidebar)
+7. **Adds a rich text comment with formatting**
+8. **Lists all comments on the page**
-6. Adds a comment-like callout block
+9. Adds a callout block for visual annotation (appears in page content)

 **Expected output**:
 - Console logs showing API responses
 - New page created in your Notion database
 - Page updated with new status
+- Comments added to page (visible in Notion's comment sidebar)
-- Comment block added to page
+- Callout block added to page content

 ### Example 2: Daily Workflow Flow